valdiman/R-codes-for-East-Chicago-PCB-soil-analysis/README.md

 Publication citation:

 Martinez, Andres; Hua, Jason; Haque, Ezazul; Hornbuckle, Keri C.; Thorne, Peter S. (2022): Occurrence and spatial distribution of individual polychlorinated biphenyl congeners in residential soils from East Chicago, southwest Lake Michigan.

-This README file describes both scripts statistical analysis and figures (maps and plots) use for the East Chicago Soil paper.
-The data can be downloaded from PANGAEA (link), using the R package pangaear (https://cran.microsoft.com/snapshot/2022-01-01/web/packages/pangaear/pangaear.pdf).

 # Software installation